Iván Leguizamón

 Iván Ezequiel Leguizamón (born 3 July 2002) is a Paraguayan professional footballer who plays as a midfielder for Olimpia and the Paraguay national team.

-Career
+Club career

 Born in Paraguay, he moved with his mother and three of his siblings to Argentina when he was three years-old.
 He began his career in the youth ranks of Argentino Del Viso, Tigre, and Deportivo Armenio, before moving to San Lorenzo in 2019.

 He made his debut with the San Lorenzo first team on February 22, 2022 against Defensa y Justicia.
 In 2022, his first season playing with the first team at the club he made more than 20 appearances, with the vast majority being starting appearances.
 He scored his first league goal for the club on 14 June 2022, in a 3-3 draw with Arsenal de Sarandí.

 International career

 In November 2023 he received his first call-up to the Paraguay national team, for CONMEBOL World Cup qualifying matches against Chile and Colombia.